© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Moated site at the Manor House, Arminghall is a scheduled monument protected by Historic England under reference 1018180.
 View the official record →

-The moated site at the Manor House, Arminghall is a medieval defensive earthwork located in Norfolk, England.
+Moated site at the Manor House, Arminghall is a medieval defensive earthwork comprising a water-filled ditch that formerly enclosed a residential platform in Norfolk.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018180.

 Moated site at the Manor House, Arminghall is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018180.